 Unrealistic expectations are one of the primary reasons that people give up.
 It’s important to recognize that the results you get are correlated with the effort you put in.

 It’s totally fine if you don’t have the bandwidth right now to take on much more than a 15 minute evening walk.
 You just can’t expect to lose 5 pounds a week doing that.
 (FYI, that’s an exaggeration, you should never expect to lose 5 pounds per week.)

 As you’re able to take on more, or more drastic, changes, larger, more drastic results will follow.

 But keep in mind that every single thing you’re doing now is contributing to making you a healthier, happier, and more confident person.
 I remind you again of the Robert Collier quote, “success is the sum of small efforts – repeated day in and day out.”

 Want someone to brainstorm with about exactly what actions to take to start getting some wins under your belt?
 Feel like you’re ready for a more drastic overhaul but want to make sure you’re going about it the right way?

-I’m currently accepting clients into my one-on-one transformational coaching program and I’d be delighted to have the opportunity to work with you.
+I’m currently accepting clients into my Gone For Good weight loss program and I’d be delighted to have the opportunity to work with you.
 Learn more here: